Our

 Ms. Molly fell in love with substituting in the classrooms, and specifically found she enjoyed the beautiful, healing energy of Waldorf kindergarten.
 She is looking to pursue a secondary degree in education in the coming years.
 In her free time, Molly enjoys spending time outdoors, crocheting, reading, baking, and spending time with her loved ones.

-Dorothy Kulke
+• Dorothy Kulke

-Ms. Kulke has been working at Tamarack since 2019 and taught in the Milwaukee Public Schools for 11 years as a dance and grades teacher.
+Ms. Kulke has been at Tamarack since 2019 and taught in the Milwaukee Public Schools for 11 years as a dance and grades teacher.
 She also taught at Urban Waldorf for six years, and owned/and operated Seedlings to Sprouts Day Care.
-Ms. Kulke has a Waldorf and traditional teaching certificate, as well as a Waldorf Early Childhood certificate through LifeWays North America.
+Ms. Kulke has a Waldorf and traditional teaching certificate, as well as a Waldorf Early Childhood certificate through Lifeways North America.
+She received her MA at Mt.
+Mary College in Milwaukee and a BFA in Dance from UW Milwaukee.

 “Waldorf Education is a wonderful, all-encompassing pedagogy.
 Having worked in both traditional public schools and Waldorf schools, I have seen how healing, developmentally appropriate and academically rigorous this education can be.
 I have two children currently enrolled and they have been nurtured and cared for by their teachers.”